trinhgiahuy/comp.ce.100-rust-exercise-guide/src/3_exercise-guide/3_leds-array.md

 ### Rust

-In Rust, you can omit `volatile` since Rust handles that functionality on access of a binding, not at declaration of the variable like C. A similar three-dimensional array would be declared like so:
+In Rust, you can omit `volatile` since Rust handles that functionality on access of a binding, not at declaration of the variable like in C. A similar three-dimensional array would be declared like so:

 `static mut dots: [[[u8; 3]; 8]; 8] = [[[0; 3]; 8]; 8];`